The Female Body

 Location: Toronto, ON

-Initially, “The Female Body” started with a group of strangers who agreed to take part in a photo shoot inspired by the body intended to celebrate their home, which ended in a group of women empowered to share their stories of hardship and perseverance in finding self-love and defining what body-positivity is.
-While sitting around a harvest table with good food and cheap wine, we began discussing the omnipresence of unrealistic body standards - standards that force upon us the belief that we need to inherently love our selves for all our unique differences; for every imperfection, flaw, and blemish; all of the time.
+Initially, “The Female Body” started with a group of strangers who agreed to take part in a photo shoot inspired by the body intended to celebrate their home, which ended in a group of women empowered to share their stories of hardship and perseverance in finding self-love and defining what body-positivity is against sociopolitical normative ideals that lead to ongoing objectification and oppression of the female body.
+While sitting around a harvest table with good food and cheap wine, we began discussing the omnipresence of unrealistic body standards - standards that force upon us the belief that we need to be, look or feel a certain way.
+That we should inherently love our selves for all our unique differences; for every imperfection, flaw, and blemish; all of the time.

 Our bodies are our canvases that tell our story to the world.
-No two are a like.
+No two are a like; driven by the intersectionality of our lived experience.
 That is one of the most beautiful things about being human - we are all uniquely ourselves and no one can ever take that away.
 Our differences, however, can concretely set us apart from one another.
-What makes us different are often things that we have been told or taught to be insecure or ashamed of.
+What makes us different are often things that we have been told or taught ashamed of leading to cascading thoughts of self-rumination and doubt.
 Even though today body positive and self-love standards are the loudest they have ever been, we still face an inability to find accessible nude colour apparel that celebrates the beauty and diversity of skin tones and affordable sizing to fit each and every curve.

 So, what was the take-away from our honest discussion about the ideals of full-formed and all-encompassing self-love and body positivity?
 Are they truly realistic?

 Body positivity is an evolving experience of self that is all-encompassing — of mind, body, and soul.
+It is apart of our internal world as well as the world the around us.
 It is an intricate process that holds our ability to be vulnerable at its core.
 It's a life-long journey that is built on understanding, empathy, and compassion for the hard moments, and a joyous embrace for the good.
-As we grow and evolve, our perception of it grows with us, as well — for better or for worse.
+As we grow and evolve, our perception of it grows with us.